danielyxie/bitburner/markdown/bitburner.ns.isrunning.md

 ## NS.isRunning() method

-Returns a boolean indicating whether the specified script is running on the target server.
-Remember that a script is uniquely identified by both its name and its arguments.
+Check if a script is running.

 <b>Signature:</b>